-The ASCBU Judicial Branch shall consist of the Judicial Board comprised of a minimum of 6 and a maximum of 12 justices jointly appointed by the president of the ASCBU Executive Council and the dean of students.
+The ASCBU Judicial Branch shall consist of the Judicial Board comprised of a minimum of 6 and a maximum of 12 Justices jointly appointed by the ASCBU Executive President and the Dean of Students.
 Judicial Branch appointments must be confirmed by the Senate.

 The ASCBU Judicial Board shall have the following powers and duties:

 - To choose one of their members to serve as Chief Justice.